 Sea temperatures don’t vary as much as they do on land and may range from 5 to 7° C in winter and 12 to 14° C in summer.

 Being able to dive all year round means you can get maximum enjoyment from your sport, unlike many others.

 What is there to see underwater in Scotland?

-The range of wildlife in the seas round Scotland is truly vast; yet, when viewing the sea from dry land, few people could begin to guess just what wonders lie undiscovered, a few metres below the waves.
+The range of wildlife in the seas round Scotland is truly vast (See our Picture Gallery); yet, when viewing the sea from dry land, few people could begin to guess just what wonders lie undiscovered, a few metres below the waves.
 From microscopic plankton and semi-transparent creatures that glow rainbow colours when caught by the light, all the way up to seals, dolphins and whales at the other extreme.
-Animals that look like plants and plants that look like animals – and fish that look like none you've ever seen before.
+Animals that look like plants and plants that look like animals – and fish that look like none you’ve ever seen before.
 All these seen in their own habitat makes television a poor substitute.

 Then there are the wrecks…